ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 STH Pollination is carried out by sending STHs to HTTPS servers supporting the protocol, and retrieving new STHs.
-In the case of HTTPS clients, STHs are sent in an already established TLS session.
+In the case of HTTPS clients, STHs are sent in an already established TLS session [sounds like you're assuming this is done using keepalive, right?
+Are servers required to support keepalive?].
 This makes it hard for an attacker to disrupt STH gossiping without also disturbing ordinary secure browsing (https://).